Shazi-dani/budget-tracker/README.md

 The Budget Tracker site is created for tracking expense according to your budget.As soon as the user sets the budget or adds an expense, this site display an output that shows the budget, total expenses, and the balance left.

-Following this output, I display a list of all the expenses which icludes expense  Date,titel and amount.
-In this list of items  also inculdes option to either edit or delete the list.
+Following this output, I display a list of all the expenses which icludes expense  Date,titel and amount.this list of items also inculdes option to either edit or delete the list.

 Budget Tracking is a fully responsive site.